-How INTJs Act and Feel When “In the Grip” of Extraverted Sensing
+How INTJs Act and Feel When They are “In the Grip” of Extraverted Sensing

 When INTJs are having a grip reaction, they will seem very unlike their normal selves.
 Their Extraverted Sensing will take over, and they will appear to be more like unhealthy ESFPs than INTJs.
 This is extremely confusing for them and the people around them.
 They will feel lost and out of control, unable to access their normal intuitive or thinking abilities.
 Normally big-picture thinkers with a good sense of direction, the INTJ will suddenly lose their focus and ability to see from their normal global perspective.
 They may make more factual mistakes and errors.
 They may become more impulsive and focused on instant gratification.
 They may struggle with over-eating, over-exercising, obsessive cleaning, heavy drinking, or buying lots of useless items.
 They give into their sensory function in an unhealthy way, trying to find some kind of indulgence that will make their stress dissipate.